 The Millennium Project regularly computes a State of the Future Index (SOFI) using historical data.
 The Pardee Center partnered with the MP and Ted Gordon, the developer of the SOFI, to compute a forecast version of the index within IFs.
 In order to make that available widely we partnered with Ted Gordon to publish an article on the work in Technological Forecasting and Social Change.
 The Millennium Project also published forecasts using the capability in is 2008, 2010, and 2011 State of the Future volumes.
 The web site of the Millennium Project also points visitors to the IFs system.

 The New Jersey Center for Teaching and Learning (NJCTL) is a non-profit organization that strives to improve student achievement in STEM coursework through innovative educating.
 In the summer of 2015, the Pardee Center undertook statistical analysis of this non-profit's programmatic data to better understand whether and how their approach to teaching these core STEM skills differed from other approaches, which yielded interesting results on their impact and student achievement.

-Water for People (WfP) is a Denver-based international NGO, whose purpose is to ensure that all people have sustainable access to safe water and sanitation, i.e., Everyone Forever.
+Water for People (WfP) is a Denver-based international NGO, whose purpose is to ensure that all people have sustainable access to safe water and sanitation.
 It currently operates in nine countries in Latin America, Africa, and Asia.
-The Pardee Center is using IFs to help WfP better tell the story of its mission by providing estimates of the health and economic benefits that these countries can expect by accelerating the transition to universal access to safe water and sanitation.
-This work grows out of our earlier work in health and infrastructure forecasting.
+The Pardee Center used IFs to help WfP tell the story of its mission by providing estimates of the health and economic benefits that these countries can expect by accelerating the transition to universal access to safe water and sanitation.
+This work grew out of our earlier work in health and infrastructure forecasting.